CS 473: Grading Policies

 There will be two midterm exams, each worth ≥20% of your raw total, and a cumulative final exam worth ≥30% of your raw total.
 If you submit less than 24 homework problems, your exams are given correspondingly higher weight.

 - Forgiven homework will be treated as if it did not exist; submitted homeworks will have more weight in the overall grade computation.
-In exceptional cases, we may compute course grades based entirely on exams.

 - Forgiven midterms will be treated as if they did not exist; the other exams will have more weight in the overall grade computation.